 Why is a seal coat so important?

-When you later pour your flood coat (or deep coat if you're also using deep pour epoxy), you can expect the strong, resilient bond that epoxy is known for.
+When you later pour on a proper coat, you'll get the strong, resilient bond that epoxy is known for.

 Is one seal coat enough?